National Standards Authority of Ireland

-The National Standards Authority of Ireland (NSAI) is the International Organization for Standardization (ISO) member body for the Republic of Ireland.
+The National Standards Authority of Ireland (NSAI) is the International Organization for Standardization (ISO) member body for Ireland.
 The NSAI is also a member of the European Organisation for Technical Approvals.

 The NSAI was established by the National Standards Authority of Ireland Act, 1996.
 In 1946 standards functions were the responsibility of Institute for Industrial Research and Standards, in 1988 they passed to Eolas — The Irish Science and Technology Agency, and in 1994 passed to Forfás before passing to the NSAI.

 As Ireland's official standards body, the NSAI aims to inspire consumer confidence and protect industry interests through setting standards and issuing certification in the quality and safety of goods and services.
 The NSAI benchmarks these standards against international best practice and is therefore a key facilitator of fair trade both in Ireland and in global markets.

 The NSAI provides knowledge-based services and technical support to the Irish Government, consumers and industry, through: